 2020 is one of the most unforeseen years in human history since the Second World War which not only has changed the way we live but has also destabilized the economic scenario all over the world.
-The disruptions caused by the pandemic had halted several supply chain processes like international manufacturing, transportation, warehousing, assembly, raw material procurement and last mile delivery throughout a majority of this year and although the logistics industry had always been operating throughout the crisis, the peak season in the fourth quarter of the year is going to witness unprecedented challenges because of the Coronavirus.
+The disruptions caused by the pandemic had halted several supply chain processes like international manufacturing, transportation, warehousing, assembly, raw material procurement, and last-mile delivery throughout the majority of this year.
+Although the independent freight forwarders had always been operating throughout the crisis, the peak season in the fourth quarter of the year is going to witness unprecedented challenges because of the Coronavirus.

 What the top players are doing

 The industry giants like Amazon, UPS, FedEx, etc have begun extensive preparations for this holiday season and taking in thousands of new professionals to handle the Christmas logistics rush.
 Amazon is hiring 100, 000 workers and opening up 100 new buildings throughout its fulfillment and delivery network.
 UPS is hiring 100,000 seasonal workers to get ready for the peak season while they had started hiring earlier this year to cope with the rising e-commerce trend.
 They are also considering the imposition of extra surcharges which could range between $1-$3 per package for their US customers.
 FedEx is hiring a record 75,000 seasonal workforce in a bid to extend its e-commerce capabilities during the holiday season.
 They are also expanding FedEx Ground’s network capacity and broadening the coverage of FedEx Freight Direct Service.